openworm/openworm_docs/docs/community.md

 The markdown documentation is rendered using the Python module [MkDocs](https://www.mkdocs.org), making theming and structuring much easier.
 The outline of the Table of Contents tree is structured in `mkdocs.yml`.

-Changes that appear in GitHub will automatically trigger a hook that will cause the documentation on ReadTheDocs to become rebuilt and pushed onto the site.
+After issuing a pull request and merging to master, changes that appear in GitHub will automatically trigger a hook that will cause the documentation on ReadTheDocs to become rebuilt and pushed onto the site.
 There are different versions of the documentation that are explained below.

 #### OpenWorm Documentation Versions